-What’s the difference between a trial lawyer and a vulture?
+What's the difference between a trial lawyer and a vulture?
 The trial lawyer gets frequent flyer miles.
-What do you call five thousand dead trial lawyers at the bottom of the ocean?
+What do you call 5,000 dead trial lawyers at the bottom of the ocean?
 A good start.
 What do trial lawyers and sperm have in common?
-One in three million has a chance of becoming a human being.
+One in 3 million has a chance of becoming a human being.

 But bad reputation and extraordinary expenses aside, trial lawyers are pretty important peeps within our judicial system.
 They take the facts of a case, be they good, bad, or ugly, and display them in a way that best supports your position to a judge and/or a jury.
 "But why can't I just tell the judge my side of the story?" you ask.
 Because in order to level the playing field in the courtroom, everyone must play by a certain set of complicated rules.
 Lawyers and judges spend years studying, learning, and applying those complicated rules.
 And representing yourself in court without knowledge of those rules would be akin to hopping on the next jet plane to London and deciding to bogart a game of Cricket without any protective gear.
 In other words, it would be stupid.
 Very, very stupid.
 Even Matt Damon's character in Good Will Hunting couldn't pull off representing himself in court.
 And that guy was smaht.
 He was wicked smaht.

 Now suppose you have decided that there is nothing more you want on this green earth than to learn the complicated set of rules and become a trial attorney.
 Let us be the first to simultaneously congratulate you and hide our wallets.
 We sincerely hope that you have an excellent sense of humor because you will be the target of many brutal lawyer jokes.
 And if you happen to be a female, blonde lawyer, you should probably consider a career as a part time comedian as well to help fend off all your enemies.

 Aside from being willing to subject yourself to the hatred and ire of the general population, what exactly does it take to be a trial lawyer?